 Jobvite is a talent acquisition suite with CRM, ATS, and onboarding features.
 It was one of the early innovators in social recruiting and employee referral tracking.
 Like Lever, it’s now part of the Employ family, and users have noted slower feature releases since the consolidation.
 The platform’s strength is its referral engine and employer branding tools.

 Pricing: Custom pricing only.
 Industry estimates range from $4,000-$10,000/yr for small teams to $50K+ for enterprise.
-No free tier, no self-serve signup.
+Contract required; no self-serve onboarding or complimentary tier.

 Good for: Companies that rely heavily on employee referrals and employer branding.
-Less competitive for teams that need AI-powered candidate sourcing.
+Less competitive for hiring teams that need AI-powered candidate sourcing.

 Limitations: Like Lever, Jobvite is part of the Employ portfolio, and users report product roadmap uncertainty.
 The social recruiting features that made Jobvite distinctive have become standard in most platforms.
 Custom-only pricing makes it impossible to evaluate cost without a sales conversation, and the referral engine - while strong - doesn’t compensate for weak AI sourcing capabilities.